BrainstormWilly/yno-guy/_posts/2014-02-11-tale-of-two-counties-p1.md

 * Both counties contain wineries that have won the most prestigious awards for their wines and winemakers (including my alma mater [Chateau St. Jean](http://www.chateaustjean.com/accolades)).
 * Both counties have roughly the same number of AVAs at 16.

 {% include image_with_caption.html image="Sonoma-Wine-Map-wine-folly.jpg" alt="Wine Folly Napa Map" caption="Like this map?
-Go buy one!" %}
+Go buy one! (https://shop.winefolly.com/collections/regional-wine-maps)" %}

 When I first moved to Sonoma County in 2005, my wife landed a job as a graphic designer for [Francis Ford Coppola’s winery](https://www.francisfordcoppolawinery.com), which was then fully located on the old Oakville Niebaum (Inglenook) estate in Napa County.
 Taking advantage of her employee perks, I opted for a free vineyard tour and tasting.
 During the tasting portion I got to know a gentleman next to me from out of state who asked where I was from: